zaidsbaghal/AlgoScape/README.md

-# Algorithm-Visualizer
+# AlgoScape

-View the live demo [here.](https://algocanvas.netlify.app)
+View the live demo [here.](https://algoscape.netlify.app)

 This is an interactive algorithm visualizer that allows you to see first-hand how these algorithms look step-by-step.
 The algorithms implemented include:

-* Merge Sort
+- Merge Sort
-* Quick Sort
+- Quick Sort
-* Bubble Sort
+- Bubble Sort
-* Selection Sort
+- Selection Sort
-* Insertion Sort
+- Insertion Sort
-* Depth-First Search
+- Depth-First Search
-* Breadth-First Search
+- Breadth-First Search
-* Dijkstra's Shortest Path
+- Dijkstra's Shortest Path
-* A* Search
+- A\* Search

 This currently does not work on mobile devices so please open on your computer.

 I had a lot of fun building this project.
 Not only did this help me strengthen my web development knowledge, but I was able to througouhly understand many of the implemented algorithms on a micro scale.
 My grasp on data structures and algorithms is much stronger due to building this.

 ## Build Setup